Skip to content

 The neighborhood is more orderly, more regular.

-The facades are aligned, the streets are wide, the atmosphere is calmer.
+The facades are aligned, the streets wide, the atmosphere calmer.

 To observe: